 Gwen has also excelled as a concert and oratorio soloist, culminating in her performance of Barber’s Knoxville: Summer of 1915 with the Eastman Philharmonia, conducted by Austin Chanu.
 Earlier, Gwen was the soprano soloist in Liszt’s Missa Solemnis with the Eastman School Symphony Orchestra and Eastman-Rochester Chorus, conducted by Dr. William Weinert.
 She also covered the soprano soloist in Britten’s War Requiem with the Eastman Philharmonia, Eastman-Rochester Chorus, and Eastman Chorale.

 Gwen’s passion for music extends beyond performance, and she flourishes as a voice teacher and arts administrator.
-Applying her voice pedagogy training from the Eastman School of Music, Gwen maintains a private voice studio and teaches online lessons to students of all ages.
+Applying her voice pedagogy training from the Eastman School of Music, Gwen maintains a private voice studio and teaches lessons to students of all ages and abilities.
 Gwen also uses her extensive leadership experience to pursue opportunities in arts administration.
-Currently working as the Administrative Coordinator for Finger Lakes Opera, she has also worked with The Hochstein School, Opera On Tap Boston, and the Eastman Institute for Music Leadership.
-Always learning and building on her skills, she has pursued positions in development, marketing, and social-media management.
+Currently working as the Director of Communications and Community Engagement for Finger Lakes Opera, she has also worked with The Hochstein School, Opera On Tap Boston, and the Eastman Institute for Music Leadership.

 In all of her work as a performer, teacher, and arts administrator, Gwen supports diversity, equity, and inclusion initiatives and is a strong advocate for increased equity and justice in opera.